mfteuscher/tailwind-touch/README.md

 # Tailwind Touch Plugin

+This is a fork of `tailwindcss-touch`, upgraded due to lack of maintenance on the original.

 This plugin adds a collection of variants to allow fine grain control over how elements appear on touch and non touch devices, CSS Tricks does a great job of detailing how the underlying media queries work you can read more about this here: https://css-tricks.com/touch-devices-not-judged-size.

 ## Installation